What purposeful screen time looks like

-But here’s the tension: we live in a tech-saturated world.
+But the tension I struggle with is that we live in a tech-saturated world.

 How I set it up